Great Council of Chiefs: History

 Despite Fiji's membership of the Commonwealth of Nations at that time as a republic, the Great Council recognised Queen Elizabeth II as its traditional Queen or paramount chief.

 On 20 April 2005, the Fijian government announced plans to grant greater formal powers to the Great Council.
 This proposal was immediately opposed by Fiji Labour Party leader Mahendra Chaudhry, who said it would lead to "dual government" in Fiji, and also drew criticism from Ratu Epeli Ganilau.
-The former Chairman of the Great Council, now the interim president of the National Alliance Party, said that he believed that the powers of the Council were already sufficient.
+The former chairman of the Great Council, now the interim president of the National Alliance Party, said that he believed that the powers of the Council were already sufficient.

-In a controversial move, the Great Council decided on 28 July 2005 to endorse the government's Reconciliation, Tolerance, and Unity Bill, which aimed to establish a commission empowered to compensate victims and pardon perpetrators of the 2000 coup.
-Opponents, including former Great Council chairman Ganilau, said that it was just a legal device to free government supporters who had been convicted and imprisoned on coup-related charges.
+In a controversial move, the Great Council decided on 28 July 2005 to endorse the government's Reconciliation, Tolerance, and Unity Bill, which aimed to establish a commission empowered to compensate victims and to pardon perpetrators of the 2000 coup.
+Opponents, including former Great Council chairman Ganilau, labelled this as just a legal device to free government supporters who had been convicted and imprisoned on coup-related charges.

-Suspension, and projected revival

-The Council was suspended in April 2007 by Commodore Frank Bainimarama, author of the December 2006 military coup.
+In April 2007 Commodore Frank Bainimarama, author of the December 2006 military coup, suspended the Council.
 It was not, however, abolished.
-In February 2008, the interim government announced that Bainimarama, as Minister for Indigenous Affairs, was appointing himself chairman of the Council.
-As chairman, he would appoint all other members, acting on the recommendation of the provincial councils, and would have the authority to discipline, suspend, or dismiss any member.
+In February 2008, the interim government announced that Bainimarama, as Minister for Indigenous Affairs, was appointing himself as Chairman of the Council.
+As Chairman, he would appoint all other members, acting on the recommendation of the provincial councils, and would have the authority to discipline, suspend, or dismiss any member.

 The interim government asked provinces to submit nominees for the Great Council of Chiefs by 15 July 2008.
 If certain provinces did not provide nominees, Bainimarama would name GCC members to represent those provinces himself.

 On 5 August 2008, it was announced that the Great Council of Chiefs was ready to reconvene.
 It would be composed of three chiefs from each of the fourteen provinces, and would be chaired by the Minister for Fijian Affairs, who at that time was Commodore Bainimarama.

-Disestablishment

 On 14 March 2012, Bainimarama announced that President Ratu Epeli Nailatikau had "approved decrees that formally de-establish the Great Council of the Chiefs".
-He accused the Council of having "become politicized to the detriment of Fiji's pursuit of a common and equal citizenry".
+He accused the Council of having "become politicised to the detriment of Fiji's pursuit of a common and equal citizenry".